-The MB’s brother, Njuki, alias Sting, used to tell it blatantly ‘Níngúringa úgambe ta cia njesi na thigúkúú’ which loosely translates to ‘the beating I’ll give you, you will produce a sound like that of Salvation army drums during Christmas.’
-Now, if you have watched a Salvation Army parade, you know that is not a little beating given to that bass drum.
+The MB’s brother, Njuki, alias Sting, used to tell it blatantly ‘Níngúringa úgambe ta cia njesi thigúkúú.’
+This loosely translates to ‘the beating I’ll give you, you will produce a sound like that of Salvation army drums during Christmas.’
+If you have watched a Salvation Army parade, you know that is not a little beating given to that bass drum.
 Add the Christmas enthusiasm to that, and you will agree with me Sting should have been brought in for murder threats, aye?

-I was not even part of the plan, I just noticed they were sipping something as they cooked chapo and enquired what that was.
+I was not even part of the plan.
+I just noticed that they were sipping something as they cooked chapo and enquired what that was.
 Rather than answer me directly, they just shot back.
 Want some?

 I said no, but then I was informed that that was the true measure of manhood, forget circumcision.
 So I took a sip.
 It was quite sour, so at first, I thought it was Maringo.
 Maringo is a by-product of that traditional porridge, gruel, and I don’t like it.